Daily Readings, Daily Meditation, & Saint of the Day

-Each godparent must a practicing Catholic who is at least 16 years of age, and has received the Sacraments of Initiation; Baptism, First Eucharist, and Confirmation.
+Each godparent must be a fully initiated practicing Catholic who is at least 16 years of age, and has received the Sacraments of Initiation; Baptism, First Eucharist, and Confirmation.
 You may be asked to provide a letter from the prospective godparent's pastor to confirm that he or she is a participating member of a Catholic community.

 A proxy may stand in for a godparent if they are not able to attend the ceremony.
 (For example, a military godparent who is on deployment may have a proxy.)